She Kills Monsters

 Within this design and creation process, I explored the ways in which objects and materials embody the process of grief and loss as well as depict the fantasy realms depicted within the play.
 The puppets for this production included both shadow puppets and a large scale, multi-operator five headed "death dragon".

 Bees and butterflies and beetles, oh my!

 Flying, swimming, crawling, and climbing, insects are all around us.
 In this unique interdisciplinary, multiform, insect extravaganza, our smallest Iowa neighbors are made large through puppetry and mask.

 The Iowa Insect Pageant was rooted in both the arts and sciences at Iowa State University.
 This interdisciplinary project incorporated the fields of entomology, puppetry, and music, and culminated in multiple free, public performances and events throughout the local community, performed by ISU students from various majors.
 The puppets for the production were created almost entirely from repurposed and recycled materials

 Of the Deep: Meditations Upon the Death of a Blue Whale

 What does it mean when a massive whale carcass washes up on the shore of a coastal town?
 Created by members of the ISU Theatre community, this series of short shadow-puppet films reflected on the consequences and complexities of environmental crisis.

 Director, Puppet Co-Designer

 Originally slated for performance in April 2020, the production was rescheduled and reconceptualized in light of the COVID-19 crisis.
-Premiering in November 2020, the production featured various shadow puppetry styles and visual storytelling techniques.
+Filmed in the fall of 2020 and premiering in November, the production featured various shadow puppetry styles and visual storytelling techniques.

 adapted by Amanda Petefish-Schrag and Ben Schrag based on the play by Euripides